sassi3/JCam/OpenCV.md

 #### `Mat` (current)

-`Mat` is a powerful data structure to represent n-dimensional dense numerical single-channel or multi-channel array.
+`Mat` is a powerful data structure to represent n-dimensional dense numerical single-channel or multichannel array.
 It is clear the reason why it is the favourite way to store images of every type.

 `Mat`'s [JavaDoc](https://bytedeco.org/javacpp-presets/opencv/apidocs/org/bytedeco/opencv/opencv_core/Mat.html).